Tag: pain

 Psalm 22:25–31; Amos 8:1–7; Acts 8:1b–8

-For many people, singing in of God is a significant part of their life of .
-They the joy-filled worship of God.
+For many people, singing in of God is a significant part of their life of faith.
+They the -filled worship of God.

 The image provided in Amos takes those joy-filled songs and turns them into songs of , sorrow, and lament.
 The misery of the people of Israel (as conveyed by Amos) is that even their praise and worship had become crying and wailing.
 Think of a church service where all the joy was gone.

-In many respects, after a number of incidents (9/11, Oklahoma City, and ) people would come to the church and grieve.
-Their feelings of pride and courage buried in the of .
+In many respects, after a number of incidents (9/11, Oklahoma City, and others) people would come to the church and .
+Their feelings of pride and courage buried in the ashes of .
 Yet, now, people don’t.
 We’ve had horrific things happen in our society and people aren’t looking to the church.

 Perhaps we need a Saul.
 Perhaps COVID or Trump or Biden is our Saul.
 Perhaps it will be something else.